DavidLyra/backend-library-rest-api/README.md

 3. Open the Terminal and go inside the **project backend-library-rest-api/**.
 4. Execute the following command to package and start the project:

-`mvn package`

-- Then, to run the project, execute the following command

-`mvn docker:start`

-This command will show you the starter log with the Starter CONTAINER ID
-- To view the log trace, copy the CONTAINER ID and execute the following command:

-`docker logs --follow {CONTAINER_ID}`

-If everything is fine, open the Swagger API documentation of this project located in [http://localhost:8090/swagger-ui.html](http://localhost:8090/swagger-ui.html)

-- To stop the project, use the next command:
-`mvn docker:stop`
+## Two scripts were created to build the Docker image and create the container.

+1. Run shell-script 'build.sh', in the terminal, in the main project folder:

+       sh build.sh

+2. Run the shell-script 'run.sh', in the terminal, in the main project folder:

+       sh run.sh

 # H2 Database